Happy new year! If you’re not following me on any of my social media it’s probably been a while since you’ve heard from me.

 But enough about work.

 The move went reasonably well.
 After six weeks in temporary housing that AWS provided, I moved into a smallish place near the waterfront with a wonderful view.
 I’ve slowly replaced furnishings that I didn’t move, in part with some items that I made myself.
 After the upcoming Israel trip I’m planning on a woodworking class at one of the two local community woodshops, which is something I’ve wanted to do for a long time but was unable to in L.A.
 In the meantime, my hand-made walnut coffee table is a favorite of Flash’s and I get to use it occasionally myself.
+I’m finding Seattle to be a very difficult place to meet people and hoping that some of these will address regular feelings of loneliness and isolation.

 During those first six weeks, Seattle had an unusually long cold spell with snow and regular freezing temperatures.
 Fortunately I was not entirely dependent on the buses that were perpetually being re-routed away from routes with icy roads and could make it to work regularly, though I often found myself as the only person in the office because everybody else gave up and worked from home.
 After a year, I’m finally taking occasional advantage of that same privilege, though I’m still walking distance and actually prefer work in the office.